Storage Tips to Save You Time and Money

 - Don’t maximize space by putting stuff inside.
 Leave the insides of freezers and fridges free to prevent the linings and shelves from being damaged or permanently stained.

 - Cabinets and closets.
 Remove all content and empty the drawers.
 These will make moving easier.
-Once they have been arranged, you can use the inside to pack dry goods and clothes to maximize space.
+Once they have been stored, you can use the inside to pack dry goods and clothes to maximize space.

 - Furniture that can be disassembled.
 Take apart bed frames, tables and such to save space.